 Living with gluten intolerance requires some changes in diet and lifestyle, and for a better understanding, here are some important tips to follow:

-- Read and educate yourself more about celiac disease and gluten sensitivity and the foods that cause it.
+- Read and educate yourself more about celiac disease and the foods that cause it.

-- Prepare food at home to ensure meals are gluten-free.
+- Prepare food at home to ensure meals -.

 - Consult your doctor to get appropriate guidance regarding a suitable diet for you.